Selective Havanese Dog Breeding

 The mom and dad of your puppy are both registered with the American Kennel Club.
-Theis mans they are purebred and also your puppy will be registerable.
+Thiss means they are purebred and also your puppy will be registerable.

 2. Mate for good characteristics.

-There is no such thing as the perfect dog, but selective breeding can get closer to being perfect that not.
+There is no such thing as the "perfect dog", but selective breeding can get closer to being perfect.

 Here are some very simple examples to help you understand.
 If a dog has poorly shaped ears, we mate it with one that comes from a line of dogs that have great ears.
-And remember it isn’t just about appearance.
+And remember it isnít just about appearance.
 Of course temperament is affected by the way a dog is raised and the experiences it has growing up, but there is also a genetic element to it.

 3. Breed to minimize genetic flaws

 As a Havanese Breeder in california, our goal is to produce puppies that do not inherit the major known hereditary diseases.
-We don’t inbreed or even line breed.
-We breed havanese dogs that are far from related as possible particularly since most of our puppies will end up as your pet we want healthy, happy and loving Havanese puppies.
+We donít inbreed or even line breed.
+We breed havanese dogs that are far from related as possible becuase one of our havanese puppies may well end up a member of your family.

 If you read this entire article you are one of the few with understanding or interest in these facts.
 If this has only peeked your curiosity into genetics, you will find more genetic information and how it relateds to havanese puppy breeders here: